Most eukaryotic cells divide so that the ploidy or number of chromosomes remains conserved.

 Second, they must be organized into homologous pairs, one of which is shared between each gamete formed during meiosis.

-During the early years of the 20th century, cell studies using ordinary light microscopes clarified the behavior of chromosomes during mitosis and meiosis, leading to the conclusion that chromosomes are the carriers of genes.
+During the early 20th century, cell studies using ordinary light microscopes clarified the behavior of chromosomes during mitosis and meiosis, leading to the conclusion that chromosomes are the carriers of genes.

 When chromosomes condense during cell division, they have already reproduced.